 Bruxism, or the grinding of teeth, is common in both children and adults.
 For most children, grinding of the teeth occurs at night.
-Dr. Andrew Smith and Dr. Jason Wareham can provide treatments to help your child avoid the dental problems associated with bruxism and achieve a healthier mouth.
-To learn more about nighttime grinding and our treatments, and to schedule an appointment for your child with our dentists in Murray, Utah, call Wasatch Gentle Dental at 801-262-6661.
+Dr. Andrew Smith can provide treatments to help your child avoid the dental problems associated with bruxism and achieve a healthier mouth.
+To learn more about nighttime grinding and our treatments, and to schedule an appointment for your child with our dentist in Murray, Utah, call Wasatch Gentle Dental at 801-262-6661.

 Bruxism can cause significant damage to your child’s teeth.
 Chronic grinders usually show patterns of excessive wear on the enamel of their teeth.
 Children who grind are also more likely to experience chipped teeth, facial pain, gum injury, and sensitivity to temperature.
 In extreme cases, your child will develop a TMJ (temporomandibular, or jaw, joint) disorder.
 Almost everyone who grinds their teeth experiences moderate to severe jaw discomfort, headaches, and ear pain.